petersonben50/HellsCanyon/code/binning/binning_workflow.md

 Then I compared the final set of bins using Sarah Stevens's ANI calculation workflow (written as a DAG script), which is done using JGI's ANI Calculator.
 This resulted in the `hqBins.all.ani.out.cleaned`.
+*Will not be used in final analysis for this paper*

-**Dereplicate bins**
+**Dereplicate bins**:

+*Not used in final analysis.
+Keeping this here for legacy purposes but I switched to dereplicating across both methods*.

 I then dereplicated the auto-generated bins.
-First I downloaded the ANI, checkM, GTDB, and *hgcA* presence data to `dataEdited/binning/autoBinning/original_bin_data`.
+First I downloaded the ANI, checkM, GTDB, and *hgcA* presence data to `dataEdited/binning/autoBinning`.
-These were combined in an R script: `code/binning/aggregate_bin_data_autoBinning.R`.
+These were combined in an R script: `code/binning/sandbox/aggregate_bin_data_autoBinning.R`.
-This saves out a `bin_data_auto.csv` file that has all the hgcA+ bins and their info on that.
-Uploaded that GLBRC as well.

 **Prepare anvi'o databases for manual binning**